-The public participation toolbox is virtually limitless, from tried and true methods, to the truly imaginative.
+The public participation toolbox is virtually limitless, from tried and true methods to the truly imaginative.
 This section is where a municipality can describe the positive and negative aspects of ways the public is already being reached and brainstorm new ways to engage stakeholders.
-The following situations are where the methods identified in the toolbox can be used:
+The following are sample methods for community involvement: